abhinavsaurabh/Disease-Prediction/README.md

 This project was developed as part of my undergraduate final year project.
 I extend my gratitude to my mentors and peers for their invaluable support and guidance throughout this endeavor.

 ---

-For more details, please refer to the [Final Paper.pdf](Final%20Paper.pdf) included in this repository.